Biog

 “a comic tour de force.”
 (The Guardian)

-David is one third of three-time BBC Radio 2 folk Award winning band The Young’uns.
+David is one third of three-time BBC Radio 2 Folk Award winning band The Young’uns.
 You may have heard them performing on BBC Radio 2 and 3, or maybe seen them on BBC’s Springwatch.
-They’ve also done a couple of documentaries for BBC Radio 4.
+They’ve also done a few documentaries for BBC Radio 4.
+Their full length theatre show The Ballad Of Johnny Longstaff, the true tale of an anti-fascist activist from Teesside, was broadcast on BBC Radio 3 and made BBC Radio’s Pick Of The Year for 2024.
 Or perhaps – and granted, this is unlikely, but maybe – you heard them in the Aardman Animations film Itch of the Golden Nit, in which they played the role of Vic Reeves’ pirate backing band.
-They perform at venues and festivals in the UK and all over the world, including Cambridge Folk Festival and Glastonbury, where they played on stage with Billy Bragg.
+They perform at venues and festivals all over the world, including Glastonbury, where they played on stage with Billy Bragg.

 Photo of David Eagle DJaying